 Be You, Everyone Else is Taken

-Being myself hasn’t always been as easy as it sounds.
-And I don’t mean I had it tough because I didn’t.
+Being yourself isn’t always as easy as it sounds, especially for me.
+Not because I had it tough because I didn’t.
 As the oldest and only girl of five, I was a daddy’s girl.
 I was spoiled; not in a brand name kind of way but I didn’t ever have to work for much.
 My vehicles were paid for.
 Spending money and new clothes were available.
 My parents worked very hard to provide.

-But as much as I’d love to say being spoiled was a dream come true, I look back and see that it unintentionally created a sense of entitlement in me.
-Things came easily and I thought I deserved anything I wanted.
+But as much as I’d love to say being spoiled was a fairy tale, I look back and see how it created a sense of entitlement within me.
+Things came easily and I thought I deserved everything I wanted.
 My views were black and white.
 I was right and everyone else was wrong.
-This umbrella created a safety net where I only made easy decisions knowing they wouldn’t challenge me.
-Truth be told, I didn’t even go away to school despite being accepted to multiple universities just so I could live at home in comfort.
+This security blanket kept me from taking risks knowing that my safe decisions wouldn’t challenge me.
+I didn’t even go away to school so I could live at home in comfort, despite being accepted to multiple universities.

-It’s been a long exciting journey coming to realize how truly limited my viewpoint was.
-It might sound silly but around the age of 26, I was encouraged to attend a three-day seminar meant to redefine what’s possible for my life (think Tony Robbins style).
-I went in with no expectations and walked out a changed woman.
+Around the age of 26 I began to realize how limiting my viewpoint truly was.
+It sounds cliche but I was encouraged to attend a three-day seminar meant to redefine what’s possible for my life (think Tony Robbins style).
+Going in, I had no expectations but walked out a changed woman.
 For whatever reason it was exactly the push I needed.

-At the seminar I learned I didn’t HAVE to be the person I always told myself I was.
-I could be any kind of person I wanted to be.
+At the seminar I learned I didn’t have to be the person I thought I was supposed to be.
+I could be any kind of person I wanted.
 Each morning I could wake up and create Jessica.
-I could be stuck in my old ways or I could try something new; this was a huge revelation.
+I could be stuck in my old ways or I could try something new.
+This was a huge revelation.
 Things didn't seem black and white anymore, there were so many shades of grey.

 Almost immediately, I gathered the courage to move across the country from Detroit to Salt Lake City.
-Then within three months I was once again packing for a big move but this time it was across the world to South Korea.
-I wanted to try my hand at teaching (a childhood dream) but as you know, “Teachers don’t make enough money.”
+And within three months I was once again packing my bags but this time it was across the world to South Korea.
+It was my turn to try my hand at teaching, a childhood dream that was never fully realized due to practicality.

-Teaching my little ones in Korea became a passion of mine and I've never worked harder at something in my life.
+My time in Korea and teaching my little ones became a passion of mine and I've never worked harder at something in my life.
 While in Korea, my world slowly started to change in ways I had never imagined.
 I met a girl and began to question my perspective on love and human connection.
 Did I have it all wrong?

-These days I wonder - if I hadn't gone to Korea or moved to Salt Lake or even gone to that seminar – would I be gay?
-It’s likely that I’d be living in my hometown married to a man wondering why I felt so unfulfilled.
+Sometimes I wonder, if I hadn't gone to Korea or moved to Salt Lake or even gone to that seminar, would I be gay?
+Would I be living a life that’s authentic?
+It’s likely that I’d be stuck in my hometown married to a man wondering why I felt so unfulfilled.

-Despite being spoiled as a kid, I was taught anything is possible and always given freedom to make my own decisions.
-And thanks to my four brothers, I was a pretty tough cookie.That freedom combined with a thick backbone and my newfound confidence finally gave me the opportunity to really be myself.
-Plus, not dating men allowed me to shed those stereotypes of what a “girl” should be.
+Despite being spoiled as a kid, I was taught many valuable lessons.
+I was always trusted and given the freedom to make my own decisions.
+And thanks to my four brothers, I was a pretty tough cookie.That freedom combined with a thick backbone and my newfound confidence finally gave me the chance to be myself.
+Plus, dating women allowed me to shed annoying stereotypes of what a “girl” should be.

-As I’ve consciously taken time to choose who I really want to be, so many things have opened up - the biggest of which are my perspective, resilience and open mindedness.
-Physically, I’ve chopped off my long hair.
-I no longer wear push-up bras.
-Painful high heels are out the window.
-And I’ve slowly begun to cover myself in tattoos (even though I don’t consider myself a “tattoo person” - whatever that is).
+As I’ve consciously taken the time to choose who I want to be, so many things have opened up, the biggest of which are my perspective, resilience and open mindedness.
+Physically, I’ve lost my long hair, push-up bras and high heels.
+And I’ve slowly begun to cover myself in tattoos, even though I don’t consider myself a tattoo person (whatever that is).
 For me, it’s just another way to express myself.